Managing Holiday Grief

 Do something different.
 Many people find that doing whatever they used to do with their loved one is too painful.
 Try different traditions.
 Spend the holiday in a new location, include an activity you’ve never done for the holidays, eat something completely other than what you normally eat.

 Spend time on your own.
 Many grievers feel closest to the person who died when they are alone.
 Whether you curl up in bed alone for an hour, walk alone in the woods, head off on a drive alone in your car, or anything else, grant yourself some privacy.
 You might be quiet, you might scream and cry, you might talk out loud to the person you miss so much.
-Being alone can grant you permission to feel, and do, what you need.
+Being alone with your holiday grief can grant you permission to feel, and do, what you need.

 Find ways to include your loved one.
 Some need to talk about the person openly.
 Some might want to tuck a photograph into a piece of holiday decoration.
-Some may make the person’s favorite holiday food.
+And some may make the person’s favorite holiday food.
 Some may include the person’s name in blessings said at home or at a service.
 Do what helps you feel your loved one is not forgotten or left out.

 Change your mind.
 No law says you have to stick with any decision you have made.
 If you thought going to a friend’s holiday party would cheer you up, but once there you find yourself falling apart – give yourself permission to leave.
 If you brought home a tree but cannot bring yourself to decorate it – let it be.
-If you invite family to visit but then find it overwhelming – duck out for a break.
+Or if you invite family to visit but then find it overwhelming – duck out for a break.
 If you’ve avoided religious services but wonder if you may find something useful there – try again.

 Be your own best friend.
-Treat yourself gently, and support your own needs and wants.
+Treat yourself gently during holiday grief, and support your own needs and wants.
 Watch out for the word “should:” If people say you should do something that makes your stomach turn, or should stop doing something that helps you cope (as long as it isn’t destructive or dangerous), find a kind and respectful way to stand up for yourself.
 Tune in to yourself throughout the holiday to see what you think, feel, and need – and communicate those thoughts, feelings, and needs honestly to those around you.

 As you let go of past assumptions about the holidays and turn your focus inward to discover what serves you, you may soften the griever’s holiday paradox.
 One step at a time, one tick of the clock at a time, one breath at a time, this holiday season will pass by.
 I hope it offers, somewhere along the way, a little light and strength that you can take with you on your journey ahead.